About the Artist

 email: stella.clarke@outlook.com

 For me, now, landscape painting is not a simple matter, when the fragility of our natural environments is a concern.
-My hope is that my paintings can be a reminder of why we need to sustain connection to that realm, and not lose it.
+My hope is that my paintings can be a reminder of why we need to maintain connection to that realm, and not lose it.